 Founders may get asked to have their early customers talk to the venture capital firm.
 Assume the firm is going to do its best to make sure everything the founder said actually checks out.

-The goal of the first few meetings isn’t to “close” the investor, it’s to establish a relationship that will naturally lead to a close.
+The goal of the first few meetings isn't to “close” the private investor, it's to establish a relationship that will naturally lead to a close.

 Emma McGowan is a full time blogger and digital nomad has been writing about startups, living with startup people, and basically breathing startups for the past five years.
 Emma is a regular contributor to Bustle, Startups.co, KillerStartups, and MiKandi.
 Her byline can also be found on Mashable, The Daily Dot's The Kernel, Mic, The Bold Italic, as well as a number of startup blogs.